 This top-class digital piano caught my attention with its very minimalistic and slick design.
 Not much might be happening here in terms of displays, speakers and additional functions, but this makes the instrument only 26 cm deep.
 Its smaller corpus allows it to fit almost anywhere!

-Korg LP-380 WH is equipped with the RH3 keyboard model which you can adjust on 3 hardness levels, from light, normal to heavy.
+Korg LP-380 WH is equipped with the RH3 keyboard model which you can adjust on three hardness levels, from light, normal to heavy.
 The keyboard is progressive, i.e. lighter at the top and heavier at the bottom.
-RH3 is Korgs flagship keyboard and they did a great job with its natural and smooth touch.
-In order to recreate the acoustic piano sound as faithfully as possible, the sound switches between four piano samples depending on your dynamics.
+RH3 is Korgs flagship keyboard, and they did a great job with its natural and smooth touch.
+To recreate the acoustic piano sound as faithfully as possible, the sound switches between four piano samples depending on your dynamics.

-The Korg LP-380 WH has access to three effects: brillance – adjusts the brightness of the tone, reverb – simulates the natural reverberation of a concert hall, and chorus which adds depth and space.
+The Korg LP-380 WH has access to three effects: brilliance – adjusts the brightness of the tone, reverb – simulates the natural reverberation of a concert hall, and chorus – which adds depth and space.

-All of the above features will surely make you appreciate this models simplicity and practicality, making it easier than ever to dive into a whole new musical experience!
+All of the above features will surely make you appreciate the simplicity and practicality of this model, making it easier than ever to dive into a whole new musical experience!

 Portable, stylish and practical?
 The new model of the PX-S series offers a rich sound, along with a futuristic look and progressive rhythms.
 A definite winner if you appreciate a sharp design and need something light and steady.